 You can upload this section by a PDF file.

 - Put drawings when special set-up is planned.
-PDF files of drawings & figures can be uploaded by using the upload button at the bottom of "Detailed Information" panel.
+PDF files of drawings & figures can be uploaded by using the upload button at the bottom of "Detailed Information" card.

 - Describe the feasibility of the experiment semi-quantitatively.